Part 3 of the course focuses on expressing views and feelings across a range of topics, objects, situations and behaviours.

 You’ll need to be able to communicate at CEFR A2 level or have approximately 160 hours of formal learning.
 You may have a good or recent GCSE or taken part 2 of our intermediate course.
 More can be found in the eligibility section.

-Find out more about our Learn Spanish with City short courses courses
+Find out more about our Spanish courses

 This course takes place one evening a week at 18:30 for 10 weeks.